sprout-uci/TRAIN/README.md

         Note: Latest Build tested using msp430-gcc (GCC) 4.6.3 2012-03-01 (mspgcc LTS 20120406 unpatched)

-## Running TRAPS Prototype on FPGA
+## Running TRAIN Prototype on FPGA

-This is an example of how to Synthesize and prototype TRAPS using Basys3 FPGA and XILINX Vivado v2023.1 (64-bit) for Linux
+This is an example of how to Synthesize and prototype TRAIN using Basys3 FPGA and XILINX Vivado v2023.1 (64-bit) for Linux

 - Vivado is available to download at: https://www.xilinx.com/support/download.html

 - Basys3 Reference/Documentation is available at: https://reference.digilentinc.com/basys3/refmanual

-#### Creating a Vivado Project for TRAPS
+#### Creating a Vivado Project for TRAIN

 1- Clone this repository;

-2 - Follow the steps in "Building TRAPS Software" (above) to generate .mem files
+2 - Follow the steps in "Building TRAIN Software" (above) to generate .mem files

 2- Start Vivado.
 On the upper left select: File -> New Project